JarrettPhilips/RoboticsFinalProject/README.md

 ## Demo
 Simple video demonstration.
 Provide examples of each of Sparki’s possible paths.
 Demonstrate as the drone takes off, scans area, and lands on the pad.

+##To Run
+For Linux:
+npm install ar-drone
+apt-get install -y nodejs
+connect to drone using wifi
+node <.js flight script>